 Now, onto the prizes…

 Congratulations to our 1st Prize Winner, Avalon Blinn, from Horvitz and Levy!
-Avalon achieved the highest AVR as well as the most improved AVR.
-Her AVR score of 23.90 represented an increase of 22.39 from last year!
+A back-to-back first place finisher, Avalon achieved the highest score this year with an AVR of 18.15!

-The following are our member companies and their ETCs who submitted surveys, estimates or exemptions this year.
-Special kudos to the 18 ETCs in bold below who conducted a survey during this time.
+The following are our member companies and their ETCs who conducted and submitted surveys this year.
 Keep up the great work!

 2G Digital Post – Deborah Rogers